videlais/twine-space/docs/space/positions.md

 # Position

 Trying to position things in Twine Space (based on AFrame) can seem slightly confusing.
-This is because its positioning system places a camera by default at 0, 0, 0 in its world space.
+This is because its positioning system places a camera at 0, 1.6, 0 in its world space by default:

-Positioning:
+* 0 for x-axis (left and right)

-* -X is to the left-hand side of the screen and +X is to the right-hand side.
+* 1.6 for y-axis (up and down)
-* -Y is toward the bottom of the screen and +Y is toward the top.
+* 0 for z-axis (in front of and behind camera)

-* -Z is in front of the camera and +Z is "behind" the default camera position.
+AFrame used meters as its base measurement.
+Because AFrame is also used to create VR projects (which most people stand up to experience), the default height is 1.6 meters with the assumption a person would be standing on 0 on the y-axis.

-In order to perceive some shape based on the default camera position in a scene, generally the Z position should be negative and the Y value positive.
+In order to perceive some shape based on the default camera position in a scene, generally the Z position should be negative and the Y value at or slight more than 1.6.

 ## Setting position